osoisi/Basics-of-MI/README.md

 # Basics of Machine Learning
-This repository contains various projects related to Machine Intelligence (MI).
+This repository contains various projects related to Machine Learning.

 ## Projects
 The repository includes the following projects: